 Mirel Wagner's songs are like a smooth, polished pebbles thrown into a bottomless pond, drops of life that set the darkness rippling.
-Her acoustic balladry is as far as you’ll get from clichéd coffee house folk, having more to do with the primeval darkness of Swans than the folksy bonhomie of Bob Dylan.
-Her background couldn't be more normal: a relatively sheltered childhood in the suburbs of Helsinki.
-Her self-titled debut is still causing ripples today.
-Its nine songs distill the very essence of darkness, the hollowed-out bones of the blues.
-They seem ancient, worn, and frank in their brutal honesty.
-When the Cellar Children See the Light of Day is uniform and cohesive set of songs.
-Wagner wrote most of these songs in a log cabin on the peninsula of Hailuoto in northern Finland.
-It traces the melody absentmindedly, like you’d trace the outline of the back of a sleeping lover, humming as it ambles along.
-At times playful, at other times chillingly emotionless, Wagner is difficult to pin down.
-Her vocals are louder than ever on this new record, with the whisper of yesteryear drawing each breath.
+Her acoustic balladry is as far as you’ll get from clichéd coffeehouse folk, having more to do with the primeval darkness of Swans than Bob Dylan.
+Raised in a quiet suburb of Helsinki, her background couldn't be more conventional.
+But the nine songs of her self-titled debut distill the very essence of darkness, the hollowed-out bones of the blues.
+They seem ancient, worn, and honest.
+When the Cellar Children See the Light of Day is a cohesive set of songs, written in a log cabin on the peninsula of Hailuoto in northern Finland.
+It traces the melody absentmindedly—at times playful, at other times chilling, they are difficult to pin down.

 Wagner's video of "Oak Tree" from her upcoming album, When the Cellar Children See the Light of Day: